Trik17/DistSysPST/README.md

 N servers keep a copy of the data shared by clients, offering two primitives:\
 int read(dataId); \
 void write(dataId, newValue); \
 The client may connect to any of these servers (a single one for the entire session).
 Servers cooperate to keep a consistent, replicated copy of the shared data.
-In particular, the system must provide a sequential consistency model. \
+In particular, the system must provide a causal consistency model. \
 The following assumptions hold: \
 Servers are reliable and known to each other. \
 Severs run on the same subnet (IP multicast is available among them). \